Daily Insights

 Good Morning,

-Markets are softer to start the day with corn and wheat down 2-3 and soybeans up 2.
+The markets are softer to unchanged this morning with corn down 2 and soybeans up 2.

 Have a Safe Day!